-1.Copying from another person's test paper or academic work;

-2. Using, during a test, materials not authorized by the person giving the test;

-3. Collaborating without authority with another person during an examination or in preparing academic work;

-4. Knowingly using, buying, selling, stealing, transporting or soliciting, in whole or in part, the contents of a test prior to its being fully administered or without permission;

-5. Substituting for another student or permitting another person to substitute for oneself to take a test or prepare other academic work; and

-6.Stealing and deliberately using ideas or writings of others without giving written credit to them (plagiarism).
+- 1.Copying from another person's test paper or academic work; - 2.Using, during a test, materials not authorized by the person giving the test; - 3.Collaborating with another person without permission during an examination or in preparing academic work; - 4.Knowingly using, buying, selling, stealing, transporting or soliciting, in whole or in part, the contents of a test prior to its being fully administered or without permission; - 5.Substituting for another student or permitting another person to substitute for oneself to take a test or prepare other academic work: - 6.Bribing a person to obtain information regarding a test or other assignment. - 7.Stealing and deliberately using ideas or writings of others without giving written credit to them (plagiarism); - 8.Submitting one's own work which has been previously published or submitted for another class.
+Reusing or repurposing previously submitted work is referred to as self-plagiarism and is considered cheating.

+Definitions of actions which violate Academic integrity:

+- 1.Plagiarism the taking of someone else's words, ideas, or work and passing them off as one's own without the proper citation and credit to the original author. - 2.Self-plagiarism (Multiple Submissions) the submission of one's own work previously submitted for another course for academic credit, whether in part or in its entirety, without the consent of the instructor. - 3.Collusion the unauthorized collaboration with another person in preparing course work.